CDU-HIT238/slides/week9/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ## Render Function
-* Each component needs a render function
+* Each component should return (or define) a render function
 * Called when React _renders_ a component
 	* When a component is first drawn
 	* When props change